Money market account vs. savings account: What’s the difference?

 |Automated deposits possible||Yes||Yes|

-*The Federal Reserve issued an ”interim final rule” to suspend Regulation D due to economic conditions from the pandemic.
-This gave banks the ability to let customers make more than the standard six maximum withdrawals and transfers each month.
+*The Federal Reserve removed Regulation D withdrawal limitations in 2020 that banks had been required to impose on savings accounts.
+This allowed banks to let customers make more than the standard six maximum withdrawals and transfers each month.
 Check with your bank to clarify its withdrawal limit rules; many banks didn’t ease their policies despite the Fed ruling.

 How to choose between a money market account and a savings account

-You don’t have to choose between a money market account and a savings account — you can have both.
-For example, you could have a savings account where you deposit money for an upcoming trip or a down payment on a house and a money market account where you keep some money so you can write checks.
+You don’t have to choose between a money market account and a savings account — you can have both, and many banks offer both options.
+For example, you could have a savings account to set aside money for goals such as an upcoming trip or a down payment on a house, as well as a money market account where you keep some money so you can pay bills, use a debit card or write checks.

 However, if you want to decide between a money market account and a savings account, here’s what to consider.